-The reasons only Serie S and Reference models are designed to be used in line arrays
+The reasons only Serie S and Reference models Are designed to be a line array

 If you’re seriously into high end audio you’ve likely heard the excitement from customers and stores alike as they setup and experience for the first time a REL Line Array.
 With all the buzz around our stackable Line Arrays, one would be forgiven for presuming that our latest offerings, Serie T/x, would automatically be delivered with this option.
 Yet we don’t offer Line Arrays for the T/x.
 What gives?
 Is REL out to harsh normal folks’ enjoyment of the hobby?
 Far from it.
 But we do care about safety.
 And, too, there comes a point of diminishing return and of losing the point of the exercise which we’ll dig into below.

 A brief description of a REL Line Array is of (3) REL Serie S models (or Reference Level), that are designed from the outset to be safely stackable, and come with metal couplers, bolts and special inserts that work togethesr to strap stacked RELs into a single, heavy column.
 A stack needs to weigh around 200 pounds+ to be on the safe side in order for it to not be susceptible to accidental toppling (90 kg).
 If you look at our offerings, you’ll see that our lightest stackable design, the S/510, weighs in at 210 pounds in a stack of three.
 While an S/812 stack comes in at 235 pounds and is exceedingly difficult to move or knock over by normal means.
 By normal I mean minor events like a large dog bumping into it would likely result in a short exhalation of air and maybe a yelp.
 Turning to our Reference models, they are simply so heavy and inert that they don’t move so we don’t supply couplers, provided the floor is fundamentally stable and doesn’t act like a trampoline.
 A Reference Line Array can weigh over 500 pounds per side.